 Instead of a live class discussion, the discussions take place online, often in the form of message boards.
 In a live classroom where you'd normally be listening or attempting to re-draw a visual from your professor's PowerPoint into your notes (and failing miserably), you can sit back and read.
 You can plan out exactly what you want to say (write) about the class before, during, or after the class's end--there's no pressure to share your thoughts by the end of class like in a live setting.
 Communicating via message board also means if a classmate says something stupid, you don't have to worry about holding back your giggle snorts or open-mouthed incredulity.

 5) You can schedule your classes around your nerdy hobbies.

-If you choose asynchronous classes, which means all the class materials are packaged and given to you to do at whatever time in convenient for you, you can schedule taking the class around your existing nerdy hobbies, such as watching Dr. Who are even pleasure reading.
+If you choose asynchronous classes, which means all the class materials are packaged and given to you to do at whatever time is convenient for you, you can schedule taking the class around your existing nerdy hobbies, such as pleasure reading.
 While it's definitely possible to schedule your classes around your life, this gets increasingly difficult to do the more classes you take on.
 But at least, unlike many institutions where live classes are the only option, you have more choices for scheduling.